mpesavento/probabilistic_graphical_models/representation_final_exam.md

 * A fully connected graph with instantiations of the Difficulty and Intelligence variables.
 * Impossible to tell without more information on the exact grades observed.
 * A fully connected bipartite graph where instantiations of the Difficulty variables are on one side and instantiations of the Intelligence variables are on the other side.
+ - likely not fully connected, as each instance of a student may not be connected with each course
 * A graph over instantiations of the Difficulty variables and instantiations of the Intelligence variables, not necessarily bipartite; there could be edges between different Difficulty variables, and there could also be edges between different Intelligence variables.
+- it is a bipartite graph, so cant be this
-* A bipartite graph where instantiations of the Difficulty variables are on one side and instantiations of the Intelligence variables are on the other side.
+INCORRECT *** A bipartite graph where instantiations of the Difficulty variables are on one side and instantiations of the Intelligence variables are on the other side.
 In general, this graph will not be fully connected.
+ - likely not fully connected, as each instance of a student may not be connected with each course

 ## Q5 Grounded Plates.

 Which of the following is a valid grounded model for the plate shown?
 You may select 1 or more options.

+Cant be /theta -> X1 -> x2, as the plates are templates and dont allow chaining like that.
+Likely both A & B
+A: \theta1->X1, \theta2->X2)
+B: \theta->x1 and \theta->x2 (split from theta at root) INCORRECT

 ## Q6 Independencies in Markov Networks.